-The 2022-23 Cancer Research for Screening and Prevention application period is closed.
+The 2023-24 Cancer Research for Screening and Prevention program fund is now closed.

 The Cancer Research for Screening and Prevention (CRSP) Program Fund grants are available to support and encourage cancer prevention and screening initiatives to improve health outcomes for Albertans.